 Stanthorpe Cheese

-A tour of Stanthorpe Cheese is one of the most popular things to do in Stanthorpe.
+A tour of Stanthorpe Cheese shop is one of the most popular things to do in Stanthorpe.
 As Queensland’s coldest and highest cheese farm, it boasts some of the best-tasting dairy products in the country.

 All of their cheeses are made from a single herd of Jersey cows.
-You can taste some of the samples on offer in their farmgate shop or enjoy a cup of tea at their Jersey Girls cafe, which is open from morning until afternoon serving food and, of course, more cheese.
+You can taste some of the samples on offer in their farmgate shop or enjoy a cup of tea at their Jersey Girls cafe, which is open from morning until afternoon, serving food and, of course, more cheese.

 Jamworks Gourmet Foods

 Just south of town, this cafe and gourmet food store is a must-stop on any road trip in the area.
-Known for their wide range of relishes, sauces, pickles and jams, you can stop in to pick some up for you and your friends.
+Known for their wide range of relishes, sauces, pickles, and jams, you can stop in to pick some up for you and your friends.

-Otherwise, their cafe is the perfect lunch stop with plenty of local produce from the surrounding farms on the menu.
+Otherwise, their cafe is the perfect lunch stop with plenty of amazing local produce from the surrounding farms on the menu.

 Truffle Discovery Centre

-Stanthorpe is also home to a rare truffle, known as French Black Perigord Truffle.
+Stanthorpe is also home to a rare truffle known as French Black Perigord Truffle.
 It’s no surprise then that the best place to try some is at the Truffle Discovery Centre, where you can take a guided tour.
-You can also enjoy some of their food offerings including the mouth-watering truffle triple cream brie and other local produce.
+You can also enjoy some of their food offerings, including the mouth-watering truffle triple cream brie and other local produce.

-truffle discovery
+Black truffle

 Sutton’s Juice Factory

-The Granite Belt is also known as Queensland’s main apple growing region.
+The Granite Belt is also known as Queensland’s main apple-growing region.
 Just before you come into Stanthorpe stop at the Sutton’s Juice Factory, which is opposite the Big Apple.
 It’s one of Australia’s “big” tourist attractions.

 Sutton Juice Factory